aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000001/content.md

 4. If it's below 90%, you have work to do
 5. If it's above 90%, check another 50 (trust but verify)

-### Exercise 3: The Executive Summary (Time: ~30 minutes)
+### Exercise 3: The Lineage Trace (Time: ~30 minutes)

-1. Calculate your current model's business value
-2. Estimate what 5% improvement is worth
-3. Compare to one week of your team's salaries
-4. Use this to justify data quality work
-5. Buy me coffee with your raise
+1. Pick any number in your production system
+2. Try to trace it back to its original source
+3. Write down every transformation it went through
+4. If you can't complete this exercise, you've identified a problem

 ## Parting Thoughts